Sabonis scores 23 points to lead Pacers over 76ers 115-97

+INDIANAPOLIS (AP) — Domantas Sabonis wasn’t taking any chances despite Indiana’s big lead before halftime.

-INDIANAPOLIS (AP) — Domantas Sabonis had 23 points, 10 rebounds and five assists to lead the Indiana Pacers over the Philadelphia 76ers 115-97 Tuesday.
+Sabonis scored 11 of his 23 points in the third quarter and finished with 10 rebounds and five assists to push the Pacers over the Philadelphia 76ers 115-97 Tuesday.

+“We know in this league it doesn’t matter how many points you’re up,” Sabonis said.
+“Teams come back and win.”

+The 76ers couldn’t overcome a 36-point deficit, especially without injured center Joel Embiid.
+The two-time All-Star, who leads the team 23.7 points and 12.4 rebounds per game, was out with a sore left knee.

 T.J.
 Warren had 21 points and Myles Turner added 14 for the Pacers, who ended a three-game losing streak in the series and improved to 22-12 overall.

-Josh Richardson had 20 points and Ben Simmons had 18 points and 10 rebounds for the 76ers, who have lost three straight with a game remaining in a four-game road trip.
-Philadelphia dropped to 23-13.
+Josh Richardson had 20 points and Ben Simmons had 18 points and 10 rebounds for the 76ers, who have lost three straight with a game remaining in a four-game trip.
+Philadelphia dropped to 23-13, including losses in six of the last nine games.

-Philadelphia was without center Joel Embiid.
-The two-time All-Star, who leads the team 23.7 points and 12.4 rebounds per game, was out with a sore left knee.
+“I think, in general, after coming out of Miami (a 117-116 loss in overtime) and losing two games prior to being here, that’s a disappointing performance,” 76ers coach Brett Brown said.
+“I do give Indiana credit as it relates to us missing shots.
+We certainly had people down.
+They were some of our better players.
+Just didn’t have the performances that they’re used to having and sometimes that happens.”

 The Pacers used a big second quarter to put the game away, outscoring Philadelphia 38-16 in the period to take a 67-43 halftime lead.